 This award is presented each year by the American Saddlebred Horse Association of Michigan during the ASHAM Charity Fall Horse Show.
 It is given in honor of Frances Dodge and awarded to a current amateur ASHAM member who exhibits exceptional sportsmanship both in and out of the show ring.
 This individual must also help to promote the American Saddlebred and/or Hackney Pony in the state of Michigan and volunteer their time to the association at various events.

 Frances Dodge was born in Detroit, MI in 1914 to John and Matilda Dodge.
 She grew up with a special love for the American Saddlebred, and also enjoyed showing Hackney Ponies.
 She founded Dodge Stables at her mother's estate, Meadow Brook Farms, in Rochester, Michigan.
 By 1940, she was well on her way to establishing the finest equine complex and breeding program in the country.
 Frances was one of the top amateurs of her time and always received the highest praise from her competitors for her sportsmanlike manner in which she conducted herself, Dodge Stables and its show string.

-7. Completed forms must be received by September 1 of the current year and mailed to:
+Completed forms must be received by September 1 of the current year and emailed or mailed to: